 Like other AI writers, Copysmith generates content and sales copy using templates.
-You won’t find the same variety of templates as you’d find on Jarvis or CopyAI, and the interface is a little bit less intuitive.
+You won’t find the same variety of templates as you’d find on Jasper or CopyAI, and the interface is a little bit less intuitive.
 For example, it’s not immediately apparent that to create new copy, you need to click “Create File.”

 Copysmith does have plenty of benefits, though, and they make it well worth a try.

 Where Copysmith Shines

 Copysmith can be more than just an AI writer.
 It’s set up to be your central hub for content generation, even across multiple projects.